mark-watson/hy-lisp-python-book/manuscript/kgn.md

 If you enjoyed running and experimenting with this example and want to modify it for your own projects then I hope that I provided a sufficient road map for you to do so.

-I got the idea for the KGN application because I was spending quite a bit of time manually setting up SPARQL queries for DBPedia (and other public sources like WikiData) and I wanted to experiment with partially automating this exploration process.
+I got the idea for the KGN application because I was spending quite a bit of time manually setting up SPARQL queries for DBPedia and other public sources like WikiData, and I wanted to experiment with partially automating this exploration process.